 While losing out on buying your dream home and having to forfeit your earnest money is certainly bad, it’s far from being the worst-case scenario.
 The consequences can be much worse if the fact that you fudged the truth comes to light after the deal is done.

 If the lender finds out you lied, they could decide to call the loan as payable.
-That means you’d have to pony up the full amount of the mortgage or face foreclosure.
+That means you’d have to pay the full amount of the mortgage or face foreclosure.
 Even if the lender doesn’t go that route, they may still be able to change the terms of the loan by increasing your interest rate or upping the monthly payments.
-That can have serious implications for the long-term cost of the home.
+That can have grave consequences for the long-term cost of the home.

 For instance, let’s say you take out a $250,000 mortgage loan at a rate of 4 percent.
 Over a 30-year pay off period, the loan’s going to cost you $180,000 in interest.
 If your lender uncovers a half-truth with your original application and increases your rate by just a half percent as a penalty, you’re looking at closer to $210,000 in interest and a monthly payment that’s roughly $75 higher.